torsten/sandboxed-safari/README.md

 But we love Safari, because it's Cocoa and feels like a real Mac app and stuff, right?
 So lets just make Safari more secure.
 Luckily Leopard provides a way to do this, it's called [sandbox-exec(1)](http://developer.apple.com/DOCUMENTATION/DARWIN/Reference/ManPages/man1/sandbox-exec.1.html#//apple_ref/doc/man/1/sandbox-exec).

-This mini-project just uses Leopards bundled tools to ensure Safari can not execute other programs or write to files anywhere on the file-systems where it is not supposed to write to and this gives way more security against exploits than a out of the box Safari has.
+This mini-project just uses Leopards bundled tools to ensure Safari can't execute other programs or write to files anywhere on the file-systems where it is not supposed to write to and this gives way more security against exploits than a out of the box Safari has.

 All this is based on what I found in [wishi's blog post](http://wishinet.blogspot.com/2009/03/applying-sandbox-exec-around-safari.html).

-Want to hear about some limitations?
-Just scroll down&hellip;

 ## Installation